abruzy/ruby-tic-tac-toe/README.md

 ### Project Goal

-The aim of this project is to implement the Tic Tac Toe Game using Ruby as [Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)
+The aim of this project is to implement the Tic Tac Toe Game using Ruby as [Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/oop) specifies.

 ### Project Achieved
-* Project folder setup: two folders were created namely "lib", "bin"
+* Project folder setup: Two folders were created namely "lib", "bin" and an executable main.rb file was created.
-* Milestones achived will be updated as project progresses
+* Milestones achieved will be updated as project progresses

 ### Acknowledgements
 * The Odin Project